 Executive Committee – The Executive Committee conducts the business of the Council between Board meetings and is responsible for the implementation of Board policies.

-Academy of Emerging Professionals Council of Advisors – The AEP establishes connections among and advocates on behalf of architecture school students, aspiring and recently-licensed architects, as well as the individuals that mentor these important groups of people
+Academy for Emerging Professionals Council of Advisors – The AEP establishes connections among and advocates on behalf of architecture school students, aspiring and recently-licensed architects, as well as the individuals that mentor these important groups of people

 Achievement Awards Committee – The AIACC Achievement Awards program recognizes an annual 25-Year Award for a building, a Lifetime Achievement Award for professional service, a Firm of the Year Award and the Maybeck Award for individual design achievement as well as other achievement awards deemed appropriate by the Board of Directors.